Main events of the past week

 - Of late, there has been a relative lull in ISIS activity in Afghanistan.

 - The Philippines: There has been a resurgence in ISIS activity in the country.
 ISIS belatedly announced an attack carried out by its operatives against two Philippine army camps in the town of Sedona, on the island of Mindanao in the southern Philippines.

 - The battle for hearts and minds: The lead article in Al-Naba’ weekly was devoted to ISIS’s struggle against Christianity on the African continent.
 The article called on Muslims in countries in Africa that are ruled by Christians to initiate jihad against the Christian regime.
 Another article stresses the importance of ISIS’s propaganda and media activity, which is no less important than jihad.

 The Syrian arena

 The Idlib region

 - This week, artillery fire continued between the Syrian army and the forces supporting it, and the rebel organizations in the Idlib enclave.
-The Russian Air Force attacked rebel targets in the enclave several times (Syrian Observatory for Human Rights, January 3, 2022).
+The main area where the Syrian army directed its fire this week was Jabal al-Zawiya, which is situated in the southern part of the enclave (Syrian Observatory for Human Rights, January 9, 2022).